ExtremeFLOW/neko/doc/pages/user-guide/simcomps.md

 ## Controling execution and file output
-Most simulation components are, by default, executed once per time step to perform associated computations and output (except \ref simcomp_lambda2 and
+Most simulation components are, by default, executed once per time step to perform associated computations and output.
+The exceptions are:
+- \ref simcomp_lambda2,
+- \ref simcomp_speri,
+- \ref simcomp_derivative,
+- \ref simcomp_vorticity,

-\ref simcomp_speri which are executed with the field output frequency).
+which are executed with the field output frequency.

-However, this can be modified by using the `compute_control` and `compute_value` parameters for the computation and the `output_control and` and `output_value` for the output to disk.
+This can be modified by using the
+`compute_control` and `compute_value` parameters for the computation and the `output_control and` and `output_value` for the output to disk.
 The parameters for the `_control` values are the same as for the fluid and checkpointing.

 Additionally, one can set `output_control` to `global` and `never`.
 The former will sync the `output_` parameter to that of the fluid.
 Choosing `never` will suppress output all together.
 If no parameters for the `output_` parameters are